Biden's Lobito Corridor Initiative Is Antithesis Of Africa's Drive For Local Processing Of Natural Assets

 President Joe Biden of USA arrived in Angola on December 2, 2024, for a state visit, reported various media.
 The visit is his inaugural visit to Africa as US president.

 According to the reports, President Biden's visit to Angola focuses on, among others, his administration's flagship initiative for Africa called the Lobito Corridor.
-The latter that entails a planned 1344 kilometre railway system of renovated and brand new parts that will stretch from Angola's port of Lobito on the Atlantic Ocean coast to Ndola in Zambia's Copperbelt Province via Democratic Republic of Congo (DRC).
+The latter will entail 1344 kilometre railway system of renovated and brand new lines, that will stretch from Angola's port of Lobito on the Atlantic Ocean coast to Ndola in Zambia's Copperbelt Province via Democratic Republic of Congo (DRC).

 The planned railway system is even envisaged for extension from Ndola to the port of Dar es Salaam in Tanzania on the Indian Ocean coast, probably through integrating it to the existing mighty Tanzania-Zambia Railway (TAZARA) line.